-Inspired by Kraftwerk, a German electronic music band formed by Ralf Hütter and Florian Schneider in 1970 and a favorite of Raf Simons, and their Autobahn album sleeve, Saville went on to design the sleeves for Joy Division and New Order, among others.
-Rarely given any direction from bands regarding the artwork, Saville says, "I was left to my own devices … I never had to answer to anyone."
+Inspired by Kraftwerk, a German electronic music band formed by Ralf Hütter and Florian Schneider in 1970, and in particular, their Autobahn album sleeve, Saville would go on to design the sleeves for some of Factory's most acclaimed talents, including Joy Division and New Order, among others.
+Rarely given any direction from the bands regarding the artwork, Saville says, "I was left to my own devices … I never had to answer to anyone."
 This was especially true given the "non-commercially structured" nature of Factory, which "allowed us to make statements that we believed in and wanted to make, without much compromise," says Saville.

-Beginning in the mid-1980's (when fashion culture was being commercialized by high street chains, not unlike it is today), Saville was invited by an array of admirers to work on projects outside of the music industry.
-It was during this time that he started working in fashion; he created advertising campaigns for Japanese designer Yohji Yamamoto and for John Galliano, who was serving as creative director of Christian Dior at the time.
+Beginning in the mid-1980's, when fashion culture was simultaneously being commercialized by high street chains, and coming under the microscopes of then then-budding conglomerates that we now know as LVMH and Kering, Saville was invited by an array of admirers to work on projects outside of the music industry.
+And so, he created advertising campaigns for Japanese designer Yohji Yamamoto and for John Galliano, who was serving as creative director of Christian Dior at the time.
 He continued to design album sleeves, such as those for Britpop bands, Pulp and Suede, and worked as a consultant for fashion houses that ranged from Stella McCartney to Givenchy.

-Almost entirely self-trained, Simons launched his eponymous label in 1995 in Antwerp.
+Almost entirely self-trained when it comes to the design of garments, Simons launched his eponymous label in 1995 in Antwerp.
 His first few collections were based almost entirely on motifs of subverted school uniforms combined with recurrent references to rave, punk and new-wave.
 Specifically, this took the form of close-fitting, uniform-inflected tailoring mixed with edgy, youth-culture references: slashed garments, leather, and slouchy knits, and complete with "models" street casted at Antwerp’s common teenage hangouts.

 Writing about the eighties revival in 2000, Vogue’s Hamish Bowles noted that Simons’s “menswear aesthetic champions the robotic look that Kraftwerk’s Ralf, Florian, Karl, and Wolfgang developed.”
 He has since been labelled by the New York Times' former fashion director, Cathy Horyn in 2005, as "probably the most influential menswear designer of the last decade," certainly referring, at least in part, to his introduction of the the slim cut silhouette in 1995, as distinct from the boxier, roomier shapes that preceded it.

-Cathy Horyn, however, certainly does not fall into this camp, as indicated by a 2004 review she wrote, essentially saying that "without Mr. Simons’s template of slim tailoring and street casting, there would not have been a Hedi Slimane."
+Cathy Horyn, however, certainly never fell into that camp, as indicated by a 2004 review she wrote, essentially saying that "without Mr. Simons’s template of slim tailoring and street casting, there would not have been a Hedi Slimane."
 Even the New York Times seemed to side with Slimane in 2008 when Guy Trebay wrote: "Credit Hedi Slimane or blame him … Within a couple of seasons, the sleekness of Dior Homme suits made everyone else’s designs look boxy and passé, and so designers everywhere started reducing their silhouettes."